 I got back from Germany this week, after a wonderful couple of concerts and a short cello workshop.
 The first concert was in the Fischereimuseum in Bergheim an der Sieg.

 I started the evenings performance with a short version of my film ‘Living the Tradition’.
 This new version has be re edited by filmmaker Maarten Roos and we are very happy to announce that it is now available on Amazon Prime to rent or watch immediately if you are a subscriber.
-Have a look here, and if you are very good, and want me to feel warm and fuzzy about you, you can even give a positive review of it and lots of stars!
+Also available to stream on my Play Cello Music Store.
+If you are very good, and want me to feel warm and fuzzy about you, you can even give a positive review of it and lots of stars!

 After the film, I played some new pieces I wrote, and new fishing related ones I learned especially for the concert… I can now say cockles and mussels in German (Herzmuscheln und Meesmuscheln)… maybe you can guess what I sang with the audiences help!